Birkenhead

 This policy aims to ensure consistent attendance among enrolled children to promote routine, early development, and effective planning of nursery activities.
 Regular attendance supports children’s emotional security and helps build strong relationships with practitioners and peers.

 Winston’s Place believes that good attendance is essential, if children are to be settled and take full advantage of the learning and development opportunities available to them at nursery.
-We believe that continuity and consistency from such a young age are important contributors to a child’s wellbeing and progress.
+Continuity and consistency from a young age are important contributors to a child’s wellbeing and progress.

 This policy applies to all children registered at Winston’s Place, their parents/guardians, and staff responsible for recording and monitoring attendance.